Professor Elaine Haycock-Stuart (Principal Fellow Higher Education Academy PFHEA, Churchill Fellow, RGN,RM, RHV)

 Leadership and Teaching

-Elaine holds several leadership posts in the University including being a member of Senate Learning and Teaching Committee, School of Director of Learning and Teaching (August 2013-Jan 2017 and Postgraduate Director for Nursing Studies.
-She has led on the quality of teaching through membership on several University and College committees e.g.College Undergraduate Learning and Teaching and College Postgraduate Studies Committees.
+Elaine has held several leadership posts in the University including being a member of Semate, Senate Learning and Teaching Committee, School of Director of Learning and Teaching (August 2013-Jan 2017), School Director of Quality (2016-17 and 2019-2022) and Postgraduate Director for Nursing Studies.
+She has led on the quality of teaching through membership on several University and College committees e.g. College Undergraduate Learning and Teaching and College Postgraduate Studies Committees.
 She has previously been Director of the Undergraduate Bachelor of Nursing (BN) Programme and Masters Programme and led curricula development.
-Currently she mentors and assesses the Edinburgh Teaching Award (EdTa) for the recognition of teaching quality.
+Currently she mentors and assesses the Edinburgh Teaching Award (EdTA) for the recognition of teaching quality.
 Nominated for College and Student Union Teaching awards Elaine takes a key role in leading and supporting teaching.

 Elaine has a key role in Quality Assurance and Enhancement and undertakes teaching quality reviews across the University and external to the University.
 Elaine led the design and development of the pioneering World Health Organisation (WHO) Family Health Nurse programme at the University of Stirling (1998-2002); this was the first of the WHO Family Health Nurse programmes to be developed and implemented successfully and was a basis for other programmes internationally.

-Elaine is a founding Board Member for the Scottish Collaboration for Enhancement of Pre-Registration Nursing (SCEPRN) (2011-present) instigating the national co-ordination of pre-registration nursing curricular in Scotland for the 11 HEIs providing pre-registration nursing education.
+Elaine is a founding Board Member for the Scottish Collaboration for Enhancement of Pre-Registration Nursing (SCEPRN) (2011-2023) instigating the national co-ordination of pre-registration nursing curricular in Scotland for the 11 HEIs providing pre-registration nursing education.

 Background and Beyond the University

-Elaine was awarded a Chief Scientist Office (CSO) Health Service Research Training Fellowship to undertake doctoral studies (PhD1999) examining Sense and Susceptibility: How mothers' view accidental injury risk and develop safety strategies for pre-school children.
-Elaine continued to work as a health visitor in Central Scotland whilst studying towards her doctoral studies.
-Elaine is a With experience and a strong interest in community nursing and primary care services Elaine works at the interface between health and social care research and was the expert advisor to the Scottish Government and Vice Chair for the Research Advisory Group for the research evaluation Review of Nursing in the Community in Scotland.
+With experience and a strong interest in community nursing and primary care services Elaine works at the interface between health and social care research and was the expert advisor to the Scottish Government and Vice Chair for the Research Advisory Group for the research evaluation Review of Nursing in the Community in Scotland.
 Since its inceptions (2012 until 2022) Elaine has been a programme board member academic advisor to NHS Education Scotland (NES) General Practice Nursing Programme Board for Scotland.
 Elaine previously was an invited member of the (NES) Modernising Nursing in the Community (MNiC) Education Subgroup and expert advisor to the Queens Nursing Institute Scotland (QNIS) Education and Professional Development Committee.
 Elaine has been the Scottish representative for the UK Research Advisory Group of the Community Practitioners and Health Visitors Association (CPHVA).
 Previously Honorary Secretary of the international organisation ICCHNR Elaine remains a board member organising International Conferences for Community Health Nursing Research (ICCHNR).

 Qualifications